Alivaziri/Optimal-Inferential-Control-of-CNNs/README.md

 ## 2D Burgers PDE
 * Navigate to the `TwoDim_BurgersPDE` folder.
 * The pre-trained CNN model is given in `\TwoDim_BurgersPDE\main\128by128\models\checkpoint.pt`
-* The code for training a CNN model is located in `\TwoDim_BurgersPDE\main\128by128\models\training\Burger2dUnet.py`.
+* The code for training a CNN model is in `\TwoDim_BurgersPDE\main\128by128\models\training\Burger2dUnet.py`.
 The grid size and CNN structure can be changed in this file.
 Physics-informed techniques are used to train the neural network.
 * To reproduce the results in the paper, run the code `main.py`.
 This will control the PDE's velocity field pixel-wise.

-## Comparisons with model predictive path integral control
+## Comparisons between `Kalman-MPC` and model predictive path integral control
 * Navigate to the `Comparisons` folder.
 * The pre-trained model is given in `\Comparisons\trained_models\checkpoint.pt`.
-* The code for training a CNN model is located in `\Comparisons\Training\Burgers_CNN.py`.
+* The code for training a CNN model is in `\Comparisons\Training\Burgers_CNN.py`.
 * To reproduce the results in the paper, run the code
     * `main_BoundaryControl.py` for applying the force to the top and bottom boundaries of the PDE (finite dimension action space).
     * `main_PixelwiseControl.py` for applying the force to each pixel of the PDE (infinite dimension action space in theory, high-dimension in the simulations).
 * `\Comparisons\MPPI\mppi_burgers.py` will generate the comparison results when the model predictive path integral controller is used for this task.
-You can change the covariance noises, temperature parameter Lambda, and number of samples as well as the prediction horizon in the code.
+You can change the covariance noises, temperature parameter Lambda, the number of samples, and the prediction horizon in the code.

 ## Citation
-* Please consider citing us if you find our research helpful.
+* Please consider citing us in your paper if you use our code/paper.
 ```bibtex
 @article{vaziri2024optimal,
   title={Optimal Inferential Control of Convolutional Neural Networks},